 Mike Simmel is no stranger to childhood adversity, diagnosed with epilepsy at the age of two he was placed in Special Ed Gym class because he could not hop, skip, or jump.
-He understands first hand the stigma that comes with childhood medical issues.
-Detailed in his book Mighty Mike Bounces Back, a kid he turns jeers into cheers.
+He understands firsthand the stigma that comes with childhood medical issues.
+Detailed in his book Mighty Mike Bounces Back, he turned the jeers into cheers.
 He experienced a child’s hurt and despair when friends “make fun” and bully you simply because you have a perceived disability ” the label – the stigma”.

 Since 2001 Mike has been a member of the world famous Harlem Wizards show basketball team thrilling people all over the world with the show name “Mighty Mike:”.
 At 5’9″ and with the need to take 7 medications per day, you would say impressive but there is a lot about Mike you should know.
 One thing you gain immediately, kids relate to Mike and Mike relates to kids.